prabhatKumar65/COVID-Vaccine-Analyst-Phase-3/README.md

 # 🎯 Data Science and Data Visualization Training

 Welcome to the Data Science and Data Visualization Training repository.
-This repository contains materials and resources from Modules 5 and 6 of our comprehensive training program.
+This repository contains materials and resources from Module 5 and 6 of our comprehensive training program.
 Participants will learn essential skills in data visualization using IBM Cognos Analytics and data analysis with Python.

 ## 🚀 Modules Overview

 ### 📊 Module 5: Present Data in Cognos Analytics

-- **Data Connection and Preparation:**
+- **Data Connection and Preparations:**
   Participants will learn to connect Cognos Analytics to various data sources and prepare data for visualization.

 - **Visualizations and Dashboards:**